e-hamada/mikumari/README.md

 The current version CBT contains ISERDESE2, OSERDESE2, and IDELAYE2 primitives.
 Only the AMD FPGAs are supported.

-Tested with Vivado 2023.1.1 or before.

 ### Tested FPGAs and condition

 | FPGA     | Vender | Product number | Reference cock freq. | Comments                         |
 | ---      | ---    | ---            | ---                  | ---                              |
 | Kintex-7 | AMD    | XC7K160T-2     | Up to 125 MHz        | CDCM-10-1.5, 2.5, and CDCM-8-1.5 |
 | Artix-7  | AMD    | XC7A200T-1     | 100 MHz              | CDCM-10-1.5, CDCM-8-1.5          |

+## Installation

+Tested with Vivado 2023.1.1 or before.
+Please add sources to your Vivado project or use gitsubmodule.

+### VHDL-2008
+defMIKUMARI.vhd is described with VHDL-2008.
+You need to change the file type to VHDL 2008 after adding the source files.

 ## License
 This project is dual licensed under the Apache License Version 2.0 and Mozilla Public License Version 2.0.